openziti/ziti-sdk-jvm/samples/ziti-jdbc-spring-jpa/README.md

 ## Configure the HTTP client
 We'll use the [OkHttp](https://square.github.io/okhttp/) HTTP client to make requests to the service.

-This client needs some configuration to know how to use OpenZiti:
+This client needs some configuration to know how to use OpenZiti.

 ```java
  private static OkHttpClient newHttpClient() throws Exception {